Facts about Iron

 Iron is an important nutrient for any individual, no matter the age.
 I’ve written about young infants and the importance of iron in their diet for brain growth and intellectual development.

 Iron is super important in the first two years of life.

 For growing child athletes, iron is also a critical nutrient, especially when your child gets older, during the teen athlete years.
 With an uptick in growth, changing eating habits, and (for girls) the onset of menstruation, iron becomes a central nutrient to watch.

 I’m outlining the facts about iron below so you can pick up on any signs of iron deficiency early.
 If you see or suspect iron deficiency or iron deficiency anemia, contact your doctor for an evaluation.

 In my experience, I’ve noticed that some kids will demonstrate the symptoms of iron depletion, yet when they are tested for anemia, everything looks normal (or within normal range).

-It’s important to understand the role of iron in growing children, the signs of iron deficiency, and the sources of foods with iron so that you can support your child, athlete or not.
+It’s important for you to understand the role of iron in your growing child, the signs of iron deficiency, and the sources of foods with iron so you can support your child, athlete or not.
 I’ve got you covered with the basics!

 8 Facts about Iron for Young Athletes